Exam Registration Deadline: November 1, 2025

 When do I register?

-- The College Board requires that registration take place in the fall for exams that take place in May of 2024.
-UPrep’s registration window is between September 1 and November 1, 2023, and requires a $75 non-refundable deposit.
-To submit the deposit, click the link below.
+- The College Board requires that registration take place in the fall of 2025 for exams that take place in May of 2026.
+UPrep’s registration window is between September 1 and November 1, 2025.
+To submit the exam fees, click the link below.

 What if I decide not to take an exam?